-Here we will see how to configure Codeigniter 3.1 and SQLite3 in Windows environment.
-You can choose any database from a number of supported databases in Codeigniter framework.
-One of them is SQLite, which is in-memory database.
+Here in this tutorial I will show you how to configure Codeigniter 3.1 and SQLite3 in Windows environment.
+You can choose any database from a number of supported databases in Codeigniter framework but here I am going to use SQLite, which is in-memory database and also fit for quick PoC projects.

 SQLite a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.
 SQLite is built into all mobile phones and most computers and comes bundled inside countless other applications.
 SQLite file format is stable, cross-platform, and backwards compatible.